Comprehensive Hearing Center

 As a multi-line hearing aid center, we dispense and service most manufacturers' hearing aids and have received specialized training in Digital Technology and on-site repairs.

-Our Audiologist possesses a Master’s of Science degree and has earned the prestigious Certificate of Clinical Competency in Audiology.
+Our Audiologist possesses a Doctorate degree and has earned the prestigious Certificate of Clinical Competency in Audiology.
 This ensures that she has the education and experience to give you the best possible results.
 Where you obtain hearing aids does make a difference!

 Symptoms of hearing loss may include: